S429: 2025 Public Safety Act. Latest Version

 Regardless of where the offense occurred, if the defendant was convicted of a reportable offense in any federal court, the conviction will be treated as an out‑of‑state offense for the purposes of this section.

 (b) The petition shall be filed in the county in which the person resides using a form created by the Administrative Office of the Courts.
 The petition must be filed with the clerk of court within 30 days of the person's receipt of the notification of the requirement to register from the sheriff.
 The person filing the petition must serve a copy of the petition on the office of the district attorney and the sheriff in the county where the person resides within three days of filing the petition with the clerk of court.
-The clerk, upon receipt of the petition, shall collect the applicable filing fee and place the petition on the criminal docket to be calendared by the district attorney pursuant to G.S.
-7A‑49.4.
-The petition shall be calendared at the next regularly scheduled term of superior court.
+The petition shall be calendared during a criminal session at the next regularly scheduled term of superior court.
 At the first setting, the petitioner must be advised of the right to have counsel present at the hearing and to the appointment of counsel if the petitioner cannot afford to retain counsel.
 Appointment of counsel shall be in accordance with rules adopted by the Office of Indigent Defense Services.

-SECTION 6.(c) This section becomes effective December 1, 2025, and applies to petitions filed on or after that date.
+SECTION 5.(c) This section becomes effective December 1, 2025, and applies to petitions filed on or after that date.

 ALLOW PERSONS OUTSIDE OF THIS STATE TO FILE FOR A DOMESTIC VIOLENCE PROTECTION ORDER